kejsardamberg/image-carousel/README.md

 ## Usage

-Include both the following files:
+Include both the following files from this repository to your own solution:

 imageCarousel.js (Javascript class file for all functionality)
 imageCarousel.css (visual style instructions)

-Include references to this file and the CSS file in the HEAD section of your HTML, like below:
+Include references to these files in the HEAD section of your HTML, like below:

     <head>